 - Take care to finely dice the aromatics.
 The last thing you want is large chunks of carrot or celery in your ragu.
 Finely and evenly dice to ensure these flavors blend seamlessly into the sauce.

-Serving beef short rib ragu over pappardelle or tagliatelle pasta with tons of freshly grated parmesan is my all-time favorite way to enjoy this rich meat sauce.
+Serving Braised Short Rib Ragu over your favorite pasta with tons of freshly grated parmesan is my all-time favorite way to enjoy this rich meat sauce.

-If you'd like to pair it with a simple side dish, I'd recommend a light vegetable side dish such as Air Fryer Frozen Green Beans or Air Fryer Frozen Brussels Sprouts.
+If you'd like to pair it with a simple side dish, I'd recommend a light vegetable side dish such as Air Fried Frozen Green Beans, simple spinach salad or Air Fryer Frozen Brussels Sprouts.

-My Easy Oven Baked Brie with Cranberry Sauce would make an excellent appetizer and try my Cranberry Oatmeal Bars for dessert!
+My Cranberry Sauce Baked Brie would make an excellent appetizer and try my espresso martini with tequila for dessert!

 More Pasta Recipes You May Like